codingblocks/qit.cloud/Glossary.md

 A specific program, or set of **libraries** that deliver a way to test an application.
 Some of these are designed for specific tasks, or a more-general way to test an application.

 ## UX ##
-Short for User eXperience, this is how the application looks and behaves for the user.
+Short for User experience, this is how the application looks and behaves for the user.
 This is a large part of the goal of any application, and has specific goals for **a11y** and design considerations.